Superman: Supermobile

+Superman robots

 Superman has used several fictional robots that resemble his appearance and have similar abilities.
 Superman robots played a particularly dominant role in the late 1950s and 1960s era Superman comics, when readers were first introduced to Superman possessing various robot duplicates.
 These robots each possessed a fraction of Superman's powers, and were sometimes used to substitute for him on missions or protect his secret identity.
 One notable Superman robot was named Ajax, also known as Wonder Man.
 Other Superman robots had other names, including Robot Z, Robot X-3, and MacDuff.

 The idea of Superman robots extended into Superboy and Supergirl stories of the period as well, with the two also possessing robotic duplicates.
 In the early 1970s, the Superman comics largely abandoned the Superman robots as part of a change in tone and writing style.
 In-universe, the robots are rendered unusable by Earth's pollution levels and artificial radiation.
 The notion of Superman robots was reintroduced for post-Crisis comic continuity in a late 1990s storyline.
 While under Dominus' control, Superman builds a series of robots to oversee the Earth.
 Unlike the original Superman robots, they possess a more mechanical appearance.
 In Superman (vol. 2) #170, Krypto nearly kills Mongul and is confined to the Fortress of Solitude as punishment.
 A Superman robot nicknamed "Ned" is employed as Krypto's caretaker.
 In a later storyline, Brainiac 8 revived and increased the power to a forgotten Superman robot.
 The robot attacked the Teen Titans, killing Troia and Omen before it was defeated.

 Supporting characters

+Lois Lane

 Superman's first and most famous supporting character is Lois Lane, introduced in Action Comics #1.
 She is a fellow journalist at the Daily Planet.
 As Jerry Siegel conceived her, Lois considers Clark Kent to be a wimp, but she is infatuated with the bold and mighty Superman, not knowing that Kent and Superman are the same person.
 Siegel objected to any proposal that Lois discover that Clark is Superman because he felt that, as implausible as Clark's disguise is, the love triangle was too important to the book's appeal.
 However, Siegel wrote stories in which Lois suspects Clark is Superman and tries to prove it, with Superman always duping her in the end; the first such story was in Superman #17 (July–August 1942).
 This was a common plot in comic book stories prior to the 1970s.
 In a story in Action Comics #484 (June 1978), Clark Kent admits to Lois that he is Superman, and they marry.
 This was the first story in which Superman and Lois marry that was not an "imaginary tale".
 Many Superman stories since then have depicted Superman and Lois as a married couple, but about as many depict them in the classic love triangle.
 In modern era comic books, Superman and Lois are a stable married couple, and the Superman supporting cast was further expanded with the introduction of their son, Jon Kent.